keffren/aws_labs/hands_on_2/README.md

 It is a compute service that makes it easy to deploy and manage applications on AWS without having to worry about the infrastructure that runs them.

-To deploy AWS Elastic Beanstalk using Terraform, I had to seek additional documentation because the HashiCorp documentation was insufficient.
-This blog post, [how-to-launch-aws-elastic-beanstalk-using-terraform](https://automateinfra.com/2021/03/24/how-to-launch-aws-elastic-beanstalk-using-terraform/), directed me on how to deploy it through Terraform.

-> Before create an Elastic Beanstalk environment, the iam instance profile has to be created.
+Elastic Beanstalk supports a wide range of application configurations, which can make it challenging to manage using Terraform.
+AWS provides a helpful [guide](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/command-options-general.html) that covers the general options for all environments.

+> Due to the security policies of AWS, Elastic Beanstalk does not create instance profile role automatically now for new accounts.
+You need to manually create an instance profile and add the managed policies of AWSElasticBeanstalkWebTier in it.
 The next guide could be helpful : [Elastic Beanstalk instance profile](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/concepts-roles-instance.html).

 ### Key concepts